 These checks and balances, along with the overall structure of the Federal Reserve, make sure that partisan interests don't have too much control and ensure that the Fed's decisions represent the broad interests and needs of the entire United States.

-For more information on the Federal Reserve System and related topics, check out the links on the next page.
+For more information on the Federal Reserve System and related topics, check out the links below.